nohkwak/klaytn-servicechain-1cn-1pn-1en-1scn-deploy/README.md

 $ ./2.start.sh
 ```

-It deployes 1 KCN network by default.
+It deploys a network consisting of one KCN, KPN, KEN, and KSCN each by default.

 ### Chainging parameters